 The Acquisition is accounted for using the acquisition method of accounting for business combinations under FASB Accounting Standard Codification Topic No. 805, Business Combinations ("ASC 805"), with Amtech representing the accounting acquirer under this guidance.
-The Company elected to apply pushdown accounting per ASC 805-50-50-5.

 Summary of Consideration Transferred

 The total consideration for the Acquisition was \$39.2 million, consisting of \$35.2 million cash consideration to the sellers and \$4.0 million cash paid for debt and Entrepix transaction costs.